-Perfectly crunchy, not overly sweet, and loaded with chunks, this granola recipe makes two big baking sheets full and is a welcome breakfast or satisfying snack.
+Perfectly crunchy, not overly sweet, and loaded with chunks, this granola recipe yields 16 cups of granola and is a welcome breakfast or satisfying snack.
 It’s basic pantry ingredient cooking at its best!

-When I first made granola from scratch, I started with a basic recipe and altered it over time.
-My goal was granola with big, snack-worthy chunks, ideally with less sugar and oil than the variety I typically bought.
+When I first made granola from scratch, I started with a very basic recipe and altered it over time.
+My goal was granola with big, snack-worthy chunks, ideally with less sugar and oil than the variety I typically purchased.

 Delightful as a topping for yogurt or cereal–or eaten by the handful–this chunky granola also serves as a base for a hard-to-resist snack mix.
 Dried cranberries, cashews, and white chocolate chips are our add-ins of choice.
 With the added benefit of being mostly healthy and portable, this mix is a welcome lunchbox addition and a filling snack.

-My husband, a frequent flyer, thinks this is the perfect snack to take while traveling…no need to refrigerate and, when paired with fruit and a yogurt, can stand in for breakfast or lunch.
+My husband, a frequent flyer, thinks this is the perfect snack to take while traveling.
+There’s no need to refrigerate and, when paired with fruit and a yogurt, can stand in for breakfast or lunch.

-- 1 cup whole wheat flour (see notes)
+- 1 cup (128g) whole wheat or all-purpose flour (see notes for GF options)

 - 1 teaspoon kosher salt

-- Preheat the oven to 300 degrees F. Grease or line with parchment paper two baking sheets (with sides).
+Preheat the oven to 300℉.
+Grease two rimmed baking sheets or line them with parchment paper.

-- Spread the oat mixture over the prepared baking sheets.
-I press the mixture into a big, even rectangle on each baking sheet to start.
+Spread the oat mixture over the prepared baking sheets.
+Press the mixture into a big, even rectangle on each baking sheet to start.
 (This will help the pieces bind.)

-While my favorite oil in this granola is coconut oil (for both its aroma and light flavor), I have used canola and olive oil and both are fine substitutes.
+• While my favorite oil in this granola is extra virgin coconut oil (for both its aroma and light flavor), I have used canola, avocado, and a mild olive oil, and all were fine substitutes.

 • The granola offers a great snack mix base.
-Favorite combinations for snack mix add-ins include the following: white chocolate chips, dried cranberries, and cashews; dark chocolate chips, dried cherries, and walnuts or pecans; mini M&Ms, raisins, banana chips, and peanuts; butterscotch or cinnamon chips, chopped dried apricots, and macadamia nuts.
+Favorite combinations for add-ins include the following: white chocolate chips, dried cranberries, and cashews; dark chocolate chips, dried cherries, and walnuts or pecans; mini M&Ms, raisins, banana chips, and peanuts; butterscotch or cinnamon chips, chopped dried apricots, and macadamia nuts.

 This is one of the first recipes I shared through The Fountain Avenue Kitchen.
 Here are some early photos…